openresty/openresty-systemtap-toolkit/README.markdown

 This tool lists detailed information about all the active requests that are currently being processed by the specified Nginx (worker) process.

-    # you should ensure the worker is handling requests
-    # or the timer_resoluation is set in your nginx.conf

     # assuming the nginx worker pid is 32027

     $ ./ngx-active-reqs -p 32027